AraujoJordan/ReadAndPress/README.md

 # ReadAndPress

-Script write in python for Linux.
+Script writen in python for linux.

-Its open the Twitch.tv and Justin.tv, reading and pressing the readed commands to the user keyboard
+He opens the Twitch.tv or Justin.tv , reading the chat commands, and pressing them on the User's keyboard.

 ###REQUERIMENTS